improving-minnesota/angular-training/labs/code/lab-01-setup.md

 # Lab one - Setup and install dependencies

+### Checkout the Github repository

 * Checkout project from Github
 ```
 git clone https://github.com/objectpartners/angular-training.git
 ```
-You should get output similar to below:
+* You should get output similar to below:
 ```
 Cloning into 'angular-training'...
 remote: Counting objects: 3003, done.